TAbdiukov/CCSP-Mnemonics/README.md

 Finally

-* FaaS - serverless IaC, cheaper than PaaS.
+* FaaS - serverless IaC, cheaper and simplier than PaaS.